AAG Announces 2020 Book Awards

-The AAG is pleased to announce the recipients of the three 2019 AAG Book Awards: the John Brinckerhoff Jackson Prize, the AAG Globe Book Award for Public Understanding of Geography, and the AAG Meridian Book Award for Outstanding Scholarly Work in Geography.
-The AAG Book Awards mark distinguished and outstanding works published by geography authors during the previous year, 2019.
-The awardees will be formally recognized at the Awards Luncheon during the 2020 AAG Annual Meeting in Denver, CO.
+The AAG is pleased to announce the recipients of the three 2020 AAG Book Awards: the John Brinckerhoff Jackson Prize, the AAG Globe Book Award for Public Understanding of Geography, and the AAG Meridian Book Award for Outstanding Scholarly Work in Geography.
+The AAG Book Awards mark distinguished and outstanding works published by geography authors during the previous year, 2020.
+The awardees will be formally recognized at a future event when it is safe to do so.

 The John Brinckerhoff Jackson Prize